ChouJay/OutdoorTribe/README.md

 ## Techniques
 * Implemented MVC design pattern as App’s architecture to make responsibility of each component more clear.
 Furthermore, making the entire project more maintainable, reusable, and testable.

-* Implemented class inheritance, method overloading and overriding, access control, and polymorphism throughout the App to put OOP concept into practice.
+* Implemented OOP concept throughout the app by using class inheritance, method overriding, access control and class extension.

-* Stored, managed, and synchronized data with Firebase.
-For anonymous users, stored favorite pets' data in local storage via Core Data.
+* Stored and managed data with Firebase-Cloud Firestore.

 * Used Map Kit to locate users and calculate the navigation routes to the location of equipment.